-Our Nepal, Bhutan and Tibet Tour encompasses the major destinations of the mountainous Asian countries and takes the travelers on a spiritual and cultural awakening.
+Our Bhutan, Nepal, Tibet Tour encompasses the major destinations of the mountainous Asian countries and takes the travelers on a spiritual and cultural awakening.
 Visit the centuries-old Heritage sites in Kathmandu and marvel at its architectural and religious significance.

 Your spiritual journey continues towards the roof of the world Tibet where you’ll genuinely embrace the grandness of the Potala Palace, one of the most impressive 1000 room palace of the Dalai Lama all build with mud.

-You will hike to Tiger’s nest, drive beautiful highways and visit UNESCO sights.
+You will hike to Tiger’s nest, drive beautiful highways and visit UNESCO world heritage sites.
 Embrace Himalaya’s traditional culture and dive into its Buddhist monasteries and Hindu Temples to truly understand the meaning of life.
 Amazing multi-country tour of Nepal Tibet and Bhutan for you to enjoy.

 You will arrive in Kathmandu, airport pick up and stay at Thamel Eco resort or similar